 Learn From Mistakes And Move Forward

 Life is about learning from mistakes, moving forward from strength to strength, reaching full potential to the end that forgiveness enables us individually and collectively to grow the whole and become greater than our sum.
-Thus, brining into focus and unleashing all the good that is held within us and allowing good to accomplish great things!
+Thus, bringing into focus and unleashing all the good that is held within us and allowing us to accomplish great things!

 Thanks again to Rich Wessenberg for sharing with us on why forgiveness is important and how to begin that process.
 I wish you well in journey to forgive yourself and/or others.
 Follow Rich on Twitter @RichWessenberg for more information.